panyunxiao1/Apple-/README.md

-# YOLOv11 Agricultural Object Detection Example Repository
+# YOLOv11 Agricultural Object Detection

 This repository provides code and scripts for object detection using Ultralytics **YOLOv11** in agricultural scenarios .